This Policy was last updated on 25 January, 2021

 1. Addressing Privacy

-ICON (ICON plc and our subsidiaries and affiliates, together “ICON”, “we”, “our” or “us”) is committed to protecting the privacy of all individuals whose information we handle.
+ICON Clinical Research Limited ( and our related companies, together “ICON”, “we”, “our” or “us”) is committed to protecting the privacy of all individuals whose information we handle.

 Under data privacy laws, a “controller” makes decisions about how and why personal data is processed, while a “processor” processes personal data on behalf of the controller in accordance with their instructions.
 In some cases, ICON acts as a “controller” in respect of certain processing activities that involve your personal data, while in others it acts as a “processor.”
 Throughout this Policy we explain whether we are acting as a “controller” or a “processor” in respect of a given activity so you can understand who is responsible for your rights in respect of your personal information.
 For example, ICON often acts as a processor where it provides services to support the clinical trials and medical research studies of pharmaceutical companies and other parties who are trying to bring products to the market, including new drugs, therapies and medical devices (“Sponsor(s)”).

 ICON’s processes and procedures are designed to support compliance with this Policy, ICON privacy notices and applicable international and local data protection laws and regulations, including but not limited to the European Union General Data Protection Regulation (the “GDPR”), the Health Insurance Portability and Accountability Act (“HIPAA”) and, the privacy and confidentiality requirements of Good Clinical Practice (“GCP”).